bastien03/javascript/README.md

 # javascript

-`npm install` for installing of the required dependencies.
+`npm install` for installing of the project specific dependencies.

 ## Tests
-Run the jasmine tests with karma: `node_modules/karma/bin/karma start`
+ - Run the jasmine tests with karma: `npm run karma`
+ - Run the jasmine tests with testem: `npm run testem`